IVC Filter Lawsuits

 IVC Filter Attorneys

 Have you or someone you know experienced severe side effects as a result of using or removing an IVC filter?
 If so, contact Simmons and Fletcher, P.C., today to receive a free case evaluation by an experienced product liability attorney.
-Call (713) 932-0777 to learn more about how an IVC filter attorney can help you.
+Call (713) 932-0777 to learn more about filing an IVC filter lawsuit.